toaderflorin/eksia/_posts/2021-01-01-immutable-patterns.markdown

 </code></pre>
 </div>

 What if, instead of using an array, we use a key-value map (in the form of a plain object) and access the products by id?
+This is a common pattern because it allows easy access to an item without having to iterate through the whole collection.

 <div class="margin-bottom">
 <pre><code class="language-js line-numbers">